godeps/opus/README.md

 ## Details

-This wrapper provides a Go translation layer for three elements from the xiph.org opus libs:
+This wrapper interacts with a WASM build of the xiph.org opus library for:

 * encoders
 * decoders